ISISComputingGroup/ibex_developers_manual/SECI-Troubleshooting.md

 This may be caused by one or more MOXA NPort boxes associated with an instrument losing their network connections.
 VIs which communicate through a working box may be affected by other VIs being unable to open ports on a non-working box.

 Verify that all MOXA NPort boxes are functioning normally and have valid network connections.
 Their front panels don't always show a network problem, so check the rear LAN socket for connection and activity.
 If it is convenient to do so, also power-cycle the box to re-establish communications.

+### Configuring Blocks Causes an issue of `DataGridViewComboBoxCell value is not valid`

+This has been seen on HIFI and is likely due to some odd state of blocks and groups.
+The issue has not been fixed and the block xml must be edited manually.